kierandidi/kdidi_webpage/_projects/terraform-module.md

 You can configure an awful lot when submitting a job.
 One of the options that I find quite useful is determining a location in your S3 bucket where the log files of the jobs are stored; they help immensely in case of troubleshooting.

-To do that, you can tick the corresponding box in the job submissions form in the management console or provide the following `--configuration-overrides` besides the other configurations above:
+To do that, you can tick the corresponding box in the job submissions form in the management console, or provide the following `--configuration-overrides` besides the other configurations above:

 ~~~
 {